alexhkurz/introduction-to-coalgebraic-logic/README.md

 This is the repo in which I keep [my notes on coalgebraic logic](https://alexhkurz.github.io/coalgebraic-logic-jupyter).

-I wanted to turn them into something that looks more like a book and I tried various frameworks (gitbook, mdbook, bookdown, honkit) but they all had various problems, in particular when it came to latex.
+I wanted to turn them into something that looks more like a book and I tried various frameworks (gitbook, mdbook, bookdown, honkit) but they all had problems, in particular when it came to combining markdown with latex.

 So far, jupyter-book seems to work well [^slow] and the next section contains a summary of how I set it up (but the available documentation works almost out of the box anyway).